Villvay/veev/README.md

 7. configure.php will generate .hraccess and framework/config.php

 - Your database settings are now in framework/config.php
-- N.B: If you rename or move the project folder, you will need configure.php; delete .htaccess and framework.php to reconfigure.
+- N.B: If you rename or move the project folder, you will need configure.php; delete .htaccess and framework/config.php to reconfigure.
 Do the same when deployed to staging or production server.
 On production server, delete the configure.php once configured.

 - Navigate to http://localhost/veev/admin Username:admin , Password:admin